How to Play Bucket Drums (Tips/Beats, Where to Get Them, Accessories)

 Bucket drumming started as a cheap and fun way to practice and eventually became a uniquely distinct and full-blown street art that is now a genre in itself.
+It is solely about showmanship, creativity, crazy stick work, and fast rhythms, making it an experimental way of drumming.

-Bucket drumming is about showmanship, creativity, crazy stick work, and fast rhythms.
 This article lays down the fundamental concepts, essential equipment, and important tips/techniques of bucket drumming.

 How to play bucket drums?

 Since you are using your hand to play the kick instead of your foot, you won’t be able to play the hi-hat part of beats constantly.
 Some artists use a more nuanced approach wherein they hit the concrete floor to mimic the hi-hat or tap a small tin can to play the clave (Latin rhythms).
-But if you are new to bucket drumming, start with elementary kick-snare beats that you already play on the drums and gradually increase the complexity.
+But if you are new to bucket drumming, start with elementary kick-snare beats you already play on the drums and gradually increase the complexity.

 It would be better to approach bucket drumming with a percussion or military band mindset.
 Better yet, approach it like bucket drumming – the best of both worlds.
 Check out the video above of the 10 most common beats used in bucket drumming to get started with some easy but impressive grooves.